Logic4Twisted/CarND-Path-Planning-Project/README.md

 ### Model Documentation

-To simplify my model I used Frenet coordinates for planing. getXY method provided (by intructor video) was not accurate enough.
-Car did not drive smoothly and had suden jerks.
-Using spline function I implemented much more accurate calculation of xy given Frenet coordinates.
+To simplify my model I used Frenet coordinates for planing.
+Method getXY provided (by intructor video) was not accurate enough.
+Car did not drive smoothly and had sudden jerks.
+Using spline function I implemented much more accurate calculation of xy coordinates given Frenet coordinates.
 Some inaccuracies are stil present when calculating positions in the righmost lane.
 This is because this lane is the farthest away from reference line.
 I created additional class HighwayMap to encompass all map related functionalities.

+##### States
 Essentially, I am considering two states.
 Normal state is when I am considering all possible trajectories.
 That is, I am considering staying in the lane, or chaning lane if possible.
 Second state is when I am chaning lanes.
 In this state I am reusing previously calculated waypoints and not considering new information.
 Only exception is when trajectory runs out of waypoints before reaching targeted lane.
 In this case I am generating all the trajectories like in the previous state.
 Obviously, this is a shorcommig of a model but is realy simple, and it works well.
 This is the code in `main.cpp` that determines two states:

 ```c++